[Updated January 12, 2015, to integrate what had previously been bracketed updates.]

 I’m hardly alone in this.
 The Chicago Manual of Style 2.12 (15th ed.
 2003) says “A single character space, not two spaces, should be left after periods at the ends of sentences (both in manuscript and in final, published form) and after colons.”
 To my mind, that settles it, but I’ll note that The Associated Press Stylebook (2004) also calls for one space.
 So does Bill Walsh’s Lapsing into a Comma (2000).
 I could list others.

 Nevertheless, even after rooting around online I remained uncertain what prompted use of two spaces and what prompts calls for use of one space.
-I recently found a very helpful discussion of the issue in James Felici, The Complete Manual of Typography (2003).
+I found a helpful discussion of the issue in James Felici, The Complete Manual of Typography (2003).
 Here is what Mr. Felici has to say about “word spaces,” which he defines as blank characters created by pressing the spacebar on a keyboard:

 Typewriter spaces have the attraction of always being the same size, so it was natural to use them in multiples for paragraph indents or gaps in a typewritten line.
 You could align things by adding word spaces before them.